philharmonic/philharmonic.github.io/index.md

 [file a ticket](https://github.com/philharmonic/philharmonic/issues) or [contact me directly](http://www.infosys.tuwien.ac.at/staff/drazen/).

-If you find this simulator useful for your research, consider citing this paper where we first described it.
+If you find this simulator useful for your research, consider citing one of the paper where we talkad about its architecture, datasets and scheduling algorithms.
+This the paper where we first described it:

 ```
 Dražen Lučanin, Foued Jrad, Ivona Brandić, and Achim Streit.